-On Halloween day last fall, Annie and Jeff Main of Good Humus Produce sat down with Equity Trust Executive Director Jim Oldham to place a specialized easement on their farm that will ensure it always remains a place where farmers can build a life growing food for their community, as the Mains have done.
+On Halloween day, 2018, Annie and Jeff Main of Good Humus Produce sat down with Equity Trust Executive Director Jim Oldham to place a specialized easement on their farm that will ensure it always remains a place where farmers can build a life growing food for their community, as the Mains have done.

 This culminates a two-decade effort, inspired in part by a first-of-its-kind easement that Equity Trust created with Gloria and Stephen Decater for Live Power Community Farm in 1995 that requires that the farm’s owners make their living from farming and that future sales of the farm must be to farmers for no more than agricultural value.
 Chuck Matthei, Equity Trust’s founder, encouraged Annie and Jeff to believe they could do the same.